 Other factors affecting the production and sale of natural gas, oil and condensate that could result in decreases in profitability include: (i) expiration or termination of leases, permits or licences, or sales price redeterminations or suspension of deliveries; (ii) future litigation; (iii) the timing and amount of insurance recoveries; (iv) work stoppages or other labour or community difficulties; (v) maintenance activities; (vi) limitations on access to pipeline capacity; and (vii) changes in the market and general economic conditions.
-Weather conditions, equipment replacement or repair, fires, amounts of rock and other natural materials and other geological conditions can have a significant impact on operating results.
-There can be no assurance that labour, community or similar issues will not affect Alvopetro's ability to produce or sell oil and gas in the future.
+Weather conditions, equipment replacement or repair, fires, and geological conditions can have a significant impact on operating results.
+In addition, there can be no assurance that labour, community or similar issues will not affect Alvopetro's ability to produce or sell oil and gas in the future.